hvaandres/workshop2-through-Terraform/README.md

 - Django
 - PostgreSQL
 - Nginx
+- Kubectl (Kubernetes)
+- Helm (Kubernetes)
+- K9S (Kubernetes)

+## Project Overview 1.0

+I will be connecting my application to a AWS EC2 instance to test that my application is working 100% in cloud.
+I will be using the following technologies:

+    - Python
+    - Django
+    - PostgreSQL
+    - Docker
+    - Docker Compose
+    - Nginx
+    - AWS EC2
+    - AWS Relational Database Service (RDS)
+    - AWS EKS

+## Project Overview 2.0

+- I will be creating a docker image and I will uploaded to the AWS registry, and I will use the image to run the project into Kubernetes.
+I will be using the following technologies:
+    - Docker
+    - AWS Elastic Container Registry (ECR)
+    - Kubernetes
+    - Helm

+## Infrastructure
+This part will be set up with Terraform.
+I will be using Terraform to create the following:

+- VPC
+- Subnets
+- Internet Gateway
+- Route Table
+- Security Group
+- EC2 Instance
+- RDS Instance

-# Getting Started
+## Getting Started

-- Clone this repository and this repository: https://github.com/hvaandres/terraform_aws_assignment
+- Clone this repository and this repository: https://github.com/hvaandres/workshop2
-- If you are using "Terraform_aws_assignment" repository, you will need to change the "main.tf" file to your own AWS account.
+- If you are using "Workshop2" repository, you will need to change the "main.tf" file to your own AWS account.
 You will need to change the "aws_access_key" and "aws_secret_key" to your own AWS account.
 OR you will need to change the "variables.tf" file to your own AWS account.
 You will need to change the "aws_access_key" and "aws_secret_key" to your own AWS account.
 - After you run the terraform project, you will need to confirm the EC2 instance and RDS instance.
 - You will need to collect the following information from your AWS resources:
     - EC2 Instance Public IP